Jeffrey A. Lewis

 J. William Fulbright College of Arts & Sciences

 All organisms must endure diverse environmental stresses during their lifetime.
-Our lab seeks to understand how microbes adapt and even thrive in the face of various environmental assaults.
-Microbial stress responses are remarkably complex, coordinating multiple levels of sensing, signal transduction, and global regulatory networks.
+Our lab seeks to understand how cells adapt and even thrive in the face of various environmental assaults.
+Cellular stress responses are remarkably complex, coordinating multiple levels of sensing, signal transduction, and global regulatory networks.
 Thus, stress research feeds into nearly all aspects of cell biology, with implications for human disease, microbial pathogenesis, and the evolution of regulatory networks.

-General Genetics, Biological Regulation and Subcellular Communication
+General Genetics, Biological Regulation and Subcellular Communication, Laboratory in Microbial Fermentation

 Ph.D.
 University of Wisconsin, 2007